icerpc/icerpc-docs/pages/icerpc-for-ice-users/slice/ice-object.md

 ## The Ice::Object interface

-With Ice, all Slice interfaces implicitly derive from the `Ice::Object` interface, which provides 4 operations:
+With Ice, all Slice interfaces implicitly derive from the `Ice::Object` interface, which provides four operations:
 `ice_ids`, `ice_ids`, `ice_ping` and `ice_isA`.

 The generated code implements these operations automatically.
 As an application developer using Ice, you typically don't